-Join us for a once in a lifetime experience beginning the last week in February, 2019 for our THIRD Everest to End Duchenne event where we will together trek through the Himalayan Mountains in Nepal, to Mount Everest Base Camp.
+Join us for a once in a lifetime experience beginning in November, 2019 for our THIRD Everest to End Duchenne event where we will together trek through the Himalayan Mountains in Nepal, to Mount Everest Base Camp.
 Through the Hope for Gus Foundation – a non-profit that raises funds for research to cure Duchenne muscular dystrophy – participants will travel to Nepal to trek for the boys with Duchenne who cannot do it themselves due to this degenerative disease.
 Together we can help find a cure for Duchenne muscular dystrophy, the #1 genetic and terminal childhood illness in the world.

 The trip will include several days in the vibrant city of Kathmandu, and a 120 km (approximately 74 miles) trek from the village of Lukla to Everest Base Camp.
 Over the course of 17 days, you’ll visit Buddhist mountain monasteries, and observe pristine views of the Himalayas and Sherpa culture.
 This is an excellent opportunity to travel to an exciting and picturesque part of the world while we trek together for a cure to end Duchenne.